-'New Zealand win cannot be our high point'
+'New Zealand win cannot be our peak'

 Ireland were unable to break through the All Blacks' resistance after James Lowe's early score, despite spending most of the the opening 40 minutes in opposition territory.

-Codie Taylor's try came as a sucker punch for Ireland and saw them trail by five at the interval, however they remained undeterred by the missed opportunities and continued to pile forward after the break resulting in early second half scores from Ronan Kelleher and Caelan Doris.
+Codie Taylor's try came as a sucker punch for Ireland and saw them trail by five at the interval.

+But they remained undeterred by the missed opportunities and continued to pile forward after the break, resulting in early second-half scores from Ronan Kelleher and Caelan Doris.

 "We weren't frustrated in the sense that there was a feeling from the players that when we were at our best we were causing them trouble," said head coach Andy Farrell.